Swapp27/PBI-Projects/LJ vs MJ/About.md

 Kept the Report pretty neat, experimenting with Radial Chart and Common Axis charts.
 Implemented a few graphics to enchance UX.

-## Micheal Jordan comes up as the G.O.A.T.
+## Outcome: Micheal Jordan is the G.O.A.T.